Skip to main content

 compatible_workflows uses:

-The essential contract for a bundle entry is intentionally small: the resource key, type, and compatible_workflows.
+The essential contract for a resource entry is intentionally small: the resource key, type, version, and compatible_workflows.
 Other fields are optional metadata used for human description, CBIcall-provided downloads, or lightweight runtime identity checks.

 Keep the catalog backend-agnostic